British Hovercraft Corporation: History

 During 1977, the BHC created the largest Union Flag in the world.
 It was painted on the doors of their hangar on the seafront at East Cowes to celebrate the Silver Jubilee of Elizabeth II.

-In 1984, the company was renamed Westland Aerospace; around this time, design work on new hovercraft effectively ceased.
+In 1984, the company was acquired by Westland Aerospace; around this time, design work on new hovercraft effectively ceased.
 Instead, the company became increasingly involved with the manufacture of composites, which were widely used throughout the aerospace industry.
-Later, after GKN had taken over the Westlands Group in 1994, the firm was renamed GKN Aerospace.
+Later, after GKN had taken over the Westlands Group in 1994, the firm was renamed "GKN Aerospace."

 Craft

 Inherited designs from the Saunders Roe division of Westland Aircraft: